15 amazing Rome landmarks & attractions to visit

 Basilica di San Giovanni in Laterano

-Look up and be amazed at the attractive 16th century wooden ceiling.
-Look at the baptistery.
+Look up and be amazed at the attractive 16th century wooden ceiling, and the baptistery.
 If again this seems familiar, this is because many later European churches built their baptistery on its design.

 14. The Catacombs